ImageMagick/Usage-Markdown/crop/index.md

 Of course as before with border, splicing extra colors onto an image will again change the virtual image canvas size and the layer images offset.
 Again this can be fixed using the same methods we showed in the previous section, but it depends on which side you added the extra colors onto to preserve those edges.

-### Trimming with fuzzy color selection -- Low Quality JPEG Images
+### Trimming with fuzzy color selection -- Low Quality JPEG Images {#trim_fuzz}

-Because JPEG is 'lossy' the colors in the image is generally not a single color but slightly varying band of different colors.
+Because JPEG is 'lossy' the colors in the image are generally not a single color but slightly varying bands of different colors.
 Because of this "`-trim`" will often fail for JPEG or real world images.

 *FUTURE: Example of failure here*